DivadNojnarg/CaPO4Sim/README.md

 checkboxes labels)
 - change Ca to Ca2+ and PO4 to Pi in the network (modified svg images)
 - the demo section is disabled as long as there is no content inside.
+- change the screenshot of the right sidebar in the notifications (will need to improve its quality)
+- add a glossary with all abreviations + link to HSet website

 ## Changelog version 3 (global app)